 Rutgers Restricted Access

-Travel Writing, Spectacle and World History includes unique manuscripts, diaries, travel journals, correspondence, photographs, postcards and ephemera created by women travelers.
+Travel Writing, Spectacle and World History includes unique manuscripts, diaries, travel journals, correspondence, photographs, postcards and ephemera created by American women travelers.
 Their narratives offer first-hand accounts on how they witnessed major historical events and how they perceived women’s lives and cultures around the world, anticipating the rise of modern tourism and travel industry.
 All items in the database are indexed, and the metadata includes regions, countries and places visited.
 The purpose of the travel, and the travelers’ biographical information and a photograph are included when available.
 All the printed and typescript items are full text searchable.
 Topics covered include:

 - Emigration and daily life